Carnegie Deli

-The Carnegie Deli was a Jewish delicatessen, formerly a chain, based in New York City.
+The Carnegie Deli is a Jewish delicatessen, formerly a chain, based in New York City.
 Its main branch, opened in 1937 near Carnegie Hall, was located at 854 7th Avenue (between 54th and 55th Streets) in Midtown Manhattan.
-It closed on December 31, 2016.
-There is one branch still in operation at Madison Square Garden in Manhattan, and the deli still operates a wholesale distribution service.
+It originally closed on December 31, 2016, but on September 15, 2026 Carnegie Deli began a new flagship location at the site of the former Stage Deli.
+There is also one branch that has been in continuous operation at Madison Square Garden in Manhattan, and the deli continued to operate a wholesale distribution service after the original closure.
 (Note: "We appreciate all your heartfelt wishes and your love of the Carnegie Deli.
 After December 30, 2016, you can continue to purchase Carnegie Deli's signature products online or visit the Carnegie Deli's licensed locations (Madison Square Garden, Carnegie Deli Las Vegas at the Mirage Hotel & Casino, Carnegie Deli at the Sands Casino Resort in Bethlehem, PA and annually at the U.S. Open in Flushing Meadows, Queens).
 The family is not affiliated with any fundraising efforts to continue operations and caution patrons with any efforts to do so.")

 The Parker family's delicatessen was in its third generation of owners.
 Among the United States' most renowned delis, it was operated by a second-generation owner, Marian Harper Levine.

-The restaurant offered pastrami, corned beef, and other sandwiches containing at least 1 lb of meat, as well as traditional Jewish fare such as matzoh ball soup, latkes, chopped chicken livers, and lox.
+The restaurant offers pastrami, corned beef, and other sandwiches containing at least 1 lb of meat, as well as traditional Jewish fare such as matzoh ball soup, latkes, chopped chicken livers, and lox.
 The restaurant also offered other, non-Jewish food such as ham, sausage, and bacon.
-Available for order were cheesecake portions of over 1 lb per serving.
+Available for order were cheesecake portions of over one per serving.
 The restaurant's motto was: "If you can finish your meal, we've done something wrong."
 In addition to the large servings, the restaurant was also known for its surly waiters, who allegedly tried to impart some of the stereotypical gruffness of New York to visitors.